 4 Questions to help you decide which type of citrus to plant:

-1. Do I want to eat this for the next 20 years?
+1. Do I want to eat this type of citrus for the next 20 years?

-Citrus trees are long lived.
+Citrus trees are long-lived.
 Before you plant the tree, spend time choosing the right variety to meet your needs.
-Some oranges are best for juicing and others are best eaten fresh.
+This article talks about 30 different varieties of citrus.
+Some oranges are best for juicing, and others are best eaten fresh.
 Citrus trees (even dwarf varieties) produce a lot of fruit.
 Try to sample the type of fruit you are considering planting.
 Many nurseries offer tasting events.

-Additionally, if you visit a grower during citrus harvesting season, many will allow you to sample fruit right off the tree.
+Additionally, if you visit a grower during the citrus-harvesting season, many will allow you to sample fruit right off the tree.

-Growing conditions can affect fruit’s taste but it’s important to like the variety you plant so the fruit is not wasted.
+Growing conditions can affect the fruit’s taste, but it’s important to like the variety you plant so the fruit is not wasted.

-2. Should I plant a standard size or a dwarf variety?
+2. Which type of citrus to plant: Should I plant a standard size or a dwarf variety?

 3. When do I want to harvest?

-4. Do I want fruit I can’t easily buy at the store?
+4. Which type of citrus to plant: Do I want fruit I can’t easily buy at the store?

 Buddha’s Hand – Prized for its unusual shape and beautiful aroma, this is definitely a conversation starter.

-Kumquats – These trees are cold-hardy to 18-20 degrees and the small orange fruit can be consumed whole, peel and all.
+Kumquats – These trees are cold-hardy to -7 to -6.7°C (18-20°F), and the small orange fruit can be consumed whole, peel and all.
 They are beautiful landscape trees with dark green leaves.

-Pigmented or “Blood” Orange Varieties – The color in these develops best after a hot dry summer followed by a cold winter.
-Varieties such as Tarocco and Sanguinelli are a tasty choice.
+Pigmented or “Blood” Orange Varieties – The color in these develops best after a hot, dry summer followed by a cold winter.
+Varieties such as Tarocco and Sanguinelli are tasty choices.